The finite density scaling laws of condensation phase transition in zero range processes on scale-free networks: Introduction

-Generally speaking, the prototype of ZRP is a stochastic particle system on one dimensional regular lattices of given number of sites and particles hop onto the nearest neighbours with some transition rate function, say, $u(n)$.
+Among above mentioned systems, the zero range processes (ZRPs), introduced by F. Spitzer~\cite{Spitz70} roughly half century ago, has attracted considerable attention due to the fact that it is one of few rare examples of analytically tractable nonequilibrium models.
+For recent reviews, see e.g.,~\cite{Evans05,Godre07} and references therein.
+The prototype of ZRP is a stochastic particle system defined on one dimensional regular lattice of given number of sites and particles hop onto the nearest neighbours (NNs) with some transition rate, say, $u(n)$.
 This rate function depends only on the occupation number $n$ of its current position, not that of the other sites -- this defines the zero-range property of the process.
 If $u(n)$ is decreasing in $n$, then an effective attraction between particles is presented.
-As a result, a condensation transition occurs if $\rho$ exceeds a critical density $\rho_c$, and a macroscopically finite fraction of total number of particles condense on a single site.
-The condensation phase is exhibited in the form of a bump occurring near the tail of the distribution function~\cite{Evans05}.
-Most analysis of condensation in ZRPs have been conducted based on the grand canonical ensemble (GCE) in which the thermodynamic limit is already taken into consideration~\cite{Evans00,Evans05}.
+As a result, a condensation transition occurs if $\rho$ exceeds some critical density $\rho_c$, and a macroscopically finite fraction of particles condense on a single site.
+The condensation phase transitions in ZRPs have been studied based on periodic lattices in~\cite{Evans00,Gross03,Majum05,Godre12}.